godalming123/helixdots/readme.md

 My helix editor dotfiles.
 ## My thoughs on helix
 ### General
+ - In helix I have to type more letters but the command is more memorable EG: vgld in helix vs D in neovim
  - I like how everything needs much less configuration as things such as git integration are setup out of the box
  - It feels like my editor is helping me as I go like autosuggesting commands
- - In helix I have to type more letters but the command is more memorable EG: vgld in helix vs D in neovim
- - I enjoy using mason to very easily install LSP's however it is not too anoing to install them manually
- - DAP is not supported in neovim but is in helix
 ### Appereance
  - The file picker does not have rounded corners
  - Git signs looks much nicer